 Please follow the link for the most recent sash window repair method.

-It is flexible (which means it will follow the wood expanding and shrinking with the change of seasons), it dries within a few hours and is perfect for creating beautiful angles between glass and window panes.
+It is flexible (which means it will follow the wood expanding and shrinking with the change of seasons), dries within a few hours and is perfect for creating beautiful angles between glass and window panes.

-And that’s with highly meticulous preparation and full attention to tiny details like straight lines of the paint edges, smooth surfaces of the painted wood, no splashes on the surrounding areas, no dust or mess left around the house.
+And that’s with highly meticulous preparation and full attention to tiny details like straight lines of the paint edges, smooth surfaces of the painted wood, no splashes on the surrounding areas, and no dust or mess left around the house.